-Sessions not cancelled with at least 24 hours notice will be charged the full session fee.
+Sessions not cancelled with at least 24 hours notice will be charged the full session fee, $160.
 A rare exception may be allowed in the case of a documentable emergency.
 It is important for us to meet together consistently for you to meet your goals and I reserve that time slot for you.
 In some instances, we may be able to meet via phone or secure video service as an option due to inclement weather or sickness.

 How long will I have to be in counseling?

 This is a hard one, as it is different for each of my clients.
-In general, my clients who see their treatment through, are ready to terminate with me between 7-15 sessions.
+In general, many clients who see their treatment through, are ready to terminate with me between 7-15 sessions.
 Some may need longer.
 It depends on many factors including the issues presented, the commitment to therapy both during sessions and between them and often the length of time the client has been struggling with the issue.
 My clients start off weekly, move to every other week once we agree together that is a beneficial step, and then terminate when ready.
 I offer "maintenance therapy" as an option for those who have already met their therapeutic goals and desire continued support in a much less frequent manner.
 While one of my favorite moments in therapy is when a client has met their goals and is ready to terminate, I am always willing to accept them back if/when life gets bumpy again.